 Lyngen with its peaky mountains that go straight down into the sea is an awesome area north of Tromso, about an hour and a half with car and ferry.

-The ferry trip from Breivikeidet to Svendsby in Lyngen is well worth the trip in itself as it is a beautiful ferry trip across the fjord with an amazing view of the Lyngen Alps.
+First, you must drive from Tromso to Breivikeidet (1-hour car ride).
+The ferry trip from Breivikeidet to Svendsby in Lyngen takes 20 min and is well worth the trip in itself as it is a beautiful ferry trip across the fjord with an amazing view of the Lyngen Alps.
 From Svendsby you can drive through Lyngen and take another ferry from Lyngseidet to Olderdalen.
 From Olderdalen you can drive back to Tromso, the drive takes 2,5 hours (without taking any ferries).

 Some great places to stay in Lyngen are: